fscorrupt/awesome-stars/README.md

 ## Others

+- [TheJJ/ceph-cheatsheet](https://github.com/TheJJ/ceph-cheatsheet) - All™ you ever wanted to know about operating a Ceph cluster!
 - [DedBash/WireGuard-VPN-on-Fritz-Box](https://github.com/DedBash/WireGuard-VPN-on-Fritz-Box) - Setup WireGuard VPN on Fritz!Boxes
 - [Locatarr/Locatarr](https://github.com/Locatarr/Locatarr) - Locating *Arr services and aggregating them into a single list.
 Thus, Locatarr.
 - [cyberus-technology/virtualbox-kvm](https://github.com/cyberus-technology/virtualbox-kvm) - KVM Backend for VirtualBox.
 With our current development model, we cannot easily accept pull requests here.
 If you'd like to contribute, feel free to reach out to us, we are happy to find a solution.